durability-labs/archivist-docs/learn/whitepaper.md

 This section describes how Codex actually works.
 The primary motivation behind Codex is to provide a scalable and robust decentralized storage solution which addresses the limitations of existing DSNs.
 This includes: i) enhanced durability guarantees that can be reasoned about, ii) scalability and performance and iii) decentralization and censorship resistance.

 We start this section by laying out key concepts required to understand how Codex works (Sec.
 4.1).
 We then discuss the redundancy ($R$), remote auditing ($A$), and repair mechanisms ($P$) of Codex and how they combine erasure codes and zero-knowledge proofs into a system that is lightweight, efficient, and amenable to decentralization.
 Sec.
-4.4 takes a detour onto the networking layer and provides an overview of our BitTorrent-inspired, scalable data transfer protocols.
+4.4 takes a detour onto the networking layer and provides an overview of our scalable data transfer protocols.
 Finally, incentives ($I$) and dispersal $(D)$ are discussed in Sec.
 4.5 as part of the Codex marketplace.

 ### 4.1.
 Concepts